Last updated on May 8th, 2023

 *This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

-Lego generally DOES include a few extra parts inside each complete set in case some of them get lost.
+Many (but not all) Lego sets will have a few extra pieces in the set in case some of them get lost.
 The extra pieces are often the smallest ones since those are the most common missing bricks.

 Lego does this so that you can enjoy your Lego structures and build them down to the smallest detail even if when opening the package a tiny piece disappears on you.